MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-intro.md

     weight: 10
 ---

-This document introduces role-based access management (RBAC) in Materialize.
-RBAC allows you to apply more granular privileges to your Materialize objects and clusters.
+This page introduces role-based access management (RBAC) in Materialize.
+RBAC allows you to apply granular privileges to your Materialize objects and clusters.
 Organizations using RBAC can manage user roles and privileges to ensure there is not unauthorized or improper access to sensitive objects.

 In Materialize, RBAC allows organization administrators to:

-* determine which users have read or write permissions for specific objects
+* Determine which users have read or write permissions for specific objects

-* control how users interact with clusters by giving them different levels of access to resources
+* Control how users interact with clusters by giving them different levels of access to resources

-* prevent accident operations from unauthorized users
+* Prevent accident operations from unauthorized users

-* isolate access to user-facing data from internal organization data
+* Isolate access to user-facing data from internal organization data

 Materialize object access is also dependant on cluster privileges.
 Users who need access to an object like a schema or a database must also have